paulalonte/starwars-app/README.md

   - localhost:4200/characters/1
   - localhost:4200/characters/1/planet/8

-- Handled state management using NgRx together with effects
-- UX/UI I just used bootstrap to make elements have a default styling already
 - I added some e2e cypress test for character list and character detail.
 - I added some basic karma unit test
 - Users can go to Star Wars list page and navigate to different pages.
 This will also retain the current page when you go back from details page.
 - Added 404 page.
 Redirecting to 404 page also when api call fails/error.

-## Things to improve

-- Translation also would be good for accessibility.
-Using i18n
-- Created a more detailed test
-- I could have created shareable components for the detail and home world page since it’s the same.
-But I have don’t much time.
-I could just reuse it